epsseniyer/Discord-Token-Generator/README.md

-# small update
-The revive of discord token generators with latest discord patches using tls client and use capsolver for 90% unlock rate
+The revive of discord token generators with latest discord patches using tls client and use capsolver for 90% unlock rate  added new features

 # Features
 + Unlock token